aiidalab/aiidalab-test-app-action/README.md

 ```

 Important: The app will always be installed under the endpoint `app`; the name of the endpoint does not depend on the app name.

+# Development

+The development of this action follows the toolkit guidelines: https://github.com/actions/toolkit/blob/master/docs/action-versioning.md